iamdtang/skaterdav85.github.io/_posts/2016-08-11-consider-using-json-api-for-your-api.md

 ## Final Thoughts

-Hopefully this post has intrigued you a little bit to check out JSON:API.
-If the reasons above weren't enough to convince you, just know that there are some really smart people behind it that spent a lot of time thinking about how APIs should be built.
+Hopefully this post has intrigued you a little to check out JSON:API.
+If the reasons above weren't compelling enough, just know that there are some really smart people behind it that spent a lot of time thinking about how APIs should be built.
+Following a spec frees up your mental capacity to think about your application.

 Also, in my opinion, JSON:API isn't for every application.
-If you want a simple API that can be consumed in a raw form for a small application, go with a simpler JSON response style, but just beware of the consequences.
+If you want a simple API that an application can consume in its raw form, go with a simpler JSON response.
+Just beware of the tradeoffs.

 ## Where to Learn More about JSON:API?